 INTRODUCTION

 Dairy consumption is increasingly recognised as a trigger for allergy symptoms.
 Studies show that proteins and hormones in milk may interact with the immune system and heighten allergic responses.
-People with sensitivities often experience aggravated symptoms like congestion and respiratory discomfort after consuming dairy.
-Understanding this link enables better dietary decisions about dairy-free diets that relieve your allergies and support a healthier and more balanced lifestyle.
+Individuals with sensitivities often experience aggravated symptoms like congestion and respiratory discomfort after consuming dairy.
+Understanding this link enables improved dietary decisions about dairy-free diets that relieve your allergies and support a healthier and more balanced lifestyle.

 EXCESS MUCUS PRODUCTION FROM DAIRY